Retirement Savings: Strategies by Age

 Saving for retirement in your 30s

-Things to do:
+Things to consider

-• Avoid lifestyle inflation and getting into debt.
+• Avoid lifestyle inflation.

-• Make sure you’ve built a solid emergency fund, and keep adding to it.
+• Make sure you’ve built a solid emergency fund and keep adding to it.

-Things to know about:
+Things to know about

 • IRAs.
 These can be an additional way to add to your retirement savings if you’re already maxing out your 401(k).

-Bonus point:
+Bonus point

 Saving for retirement in your 40s

-If you’ve built good habits, keep going!
+If you’ve built good habits in your earlier years, keep going!

-Things to do:
+Things to consider

 • Start to think about what your retirement looks like.
 Consider things like your health, where you want to live, what type of support you plan on providing for your family, and how you want to spend your time.
-If working longer is part of your plan, think about how that impacts your finances.
+If working longer is part of your plan, think about how that may impact your finances.

-Things to know about:
+Things to know about

 • If you’re already maxing out your own retirement contributions, think about setting up an IRA for your kids.
 As long as your child has earned income (be it babysitting or lifeguarding), either you or your child can contribute to that IRA.